AI Assistants That Triage, Escalate, and Follow Up for Support.

 What is AI Agent for Customer Support?

-An AI agent for customer support helps teams triage tickets, route escalations, watch SLA risk, and send post-resolution follow-ups across the help desk tools they already use.
-Pinksheep lets support teams describe what they need in plain English, then builds agents that connect to Zendesk, Freshdesk, Intercom, and similar tools.
+An AI assistant for customer support helps teams triage tickets, route escalations, watch SLA risk, and send post-resolution follow-ups across the help desk tools they already use.
+Pinksheep lets support teams describe what they need in plain English, then builds AI assistants that connect to Zendesk, Freshdesk, Intercom, and similar tools.
 You review the plan first, keep customer-facing actions approval-first, and stay in control of every step.

 - Every action logged.
 Every cost visible.
 Full control.